happyren/Reading-notes/InternetNotes.md

 - Adaptive Tree Walk protocol: using depth-first tree to permit the transmission.

+1. Slot 0(first Slot after a successful transmission), all stations are allowed to transfer.

+2. Slot 1, if contention happens in the Slot 0, then all stations under node 2 are allowed to compete in this slot.

+3. Slot 2, if contention happens in the Slot 1, then all stations under node 4 are allowed to compete in this slot.

+...

 #### Wireless LAN Protocol

 > Exposed and Hidden Terminal: A Hidden terminal is that a transmitting station that is beyond the range of the current station; a Exposed terminal is that a two transmitting station has no collision on receiver but can see each other transmitting.